mosabami/SuperAKS-App/README.md

 # SuperAKS-App
-In this repo, you will learn about some of the various AKS features that make it easier for developers to deploy that code without having to worry too much about infrastructure.
+In this repo, you will learn about some of the AKS features that make it easier for developers to deploy that code without having to worry too much about infrastructure.
 Begin by cloning the repository.
+> :warning: You will need to fork this repo and clone your fork in order to complete the steps requiring updating the GitHub(GH) repository and using GH Actions for deployment.
+I recommend you do this and clone **your** repo instead of the repo used in the command below.

 ```bash
 git clone https://github.com/mosabami/AKS-Superapp
 ```
 In this workshop, you are a developer who created an app that calculates fibonacci number of indexes.
 You have written the code and would love to deploy it online.
 You have chosen to deploy it to a k8s cluster.
-You have heard Azure and AKS is the best place for kubernetes.
+You have heard AKS is the best place for kubernetes.
 You decide to try it out yourself.

 AKS has a lot of amazing features that makes software development and delivery very easy.
 It takes care of a lot of the infrastructure security related heavy lifting for you.
 In this workshop we will discuss the following features of AKS:
 * Bicep IaC to make it easier and quicker to deploy AKS and its supporting resources in a reproducible way
 * Azure AD for authentication so you don't have to manage that yourself
-* Azure RBAC integration with AKS
+* Azure RBAC integration with AKS for authorization
 * Azure Key vault integration and the CSI driver for easy secrets management
 * AKS persistent volume & persistent volume claim provisioning Azure file resources dynamically
-* Bridge to Kubernetes which allows you to test & debug individual microservices against other services running on AKS
+* Bridge to Kubernetes which allows you to test & debug individual microservices against other services already running on AKS
 * Azure container registry integration for storage in a High availability registry as well as image security
 * AKS workload identity (preview) which makes it easy to assign identities to individual pods in your cluster for better security.
 It can be integrated with various identity providers
 * AKS CNI overlay (preview) so you dont have to worry about pod IP exhaustion